-The present paper constitutes the input of Alzheimer Europe and its member organisations to the ongoing discussions within Europe about genetic testing (in the context of Alzheimer's disease and other forms of dementia).
+The position paper sets out the position of Alzheimer Europe and its member organisations in relation to genetic testing (in the context of Alzheimer's disease and other forms of dementia).

 Alzheimer Europe would like to recall some general principles which guide this present response: